University campus near Portland, Oregon

 1 NSA Center of Academic Excellence designated school

-Mt Hood Community College hold NSA/DHS CAE designation — the federal gold standard for cybersecurity education.
+Mt Hood Community College hold NSA/DHS CAE designation, the federal benchmark for cybersecurity education.
 CAE students may qualify for CyberCorps: Scholarship for Service (full tuition + stipend).

 NSA CAE Community